MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-hybrid-relay.md

 ms.reviewer: anajod
 ms.lastreviewed: 11/05/2019

-# Intent: As an Azure Stack Hub user, I
+# Intent: As an Azure Stack Hub user, I want to use the hybrid relay pattern in Azure and Azure Stack Hub to connect to edge resources protected by firewalls.
 # Keyword: hybrid relay pattern azure stack hub

 ---